Lucapa to raise A$23m in share issue in effort to diversify diamond production base - Miningmx

 “This is a strategic acquisition for Lucapa which represents a value-accretive and logical step in Lucapa’s production strategy,” said Stephen Wetherall, MD of Lucapa.
 “The project is well known for being Australia’s large stone producer and is a strong complementary fit with the company’s two existing niche productions in Africa that are set to produce solid returns for Lucapa in 2021.”

-In addition to Lulo in Mozambique, Lucapa operates the Lesotho diamond Mothae which was reopened in January following a national Covid-19 lockdown.
+In addition to Lulo in Angola, Lucapa operates the Lesotho diamond Mothae which was reopened in January following a national Covid-19 lockdown.

 Lucapa will raise A$20m in a two-tranche placement of shares priced at five Australian cents per share – a 9.1% discount to Lucapa’s May 19 close when trading was suspended by its own request.
 Lucapa said the first tranche was “… well supported by several new and existing institutional shareholders”.
 The second tranche was yet to receive shareholder approval.
 It then would issue a further A$3m from eligible shareholders.